-After a crazy year, Diana Seung gets Jack Wolfskin back on track
+After a Turbulent Year, Diana Seung Gets Jack Wolfskin Back on Track

 A few months into Seung’s tenure as the brand’s North America GM, the pandemic hit and plans changed.
 But she didn’t let that hurdle—or myriad others—derail her ambitious goals.